Massachusetts School of Law

 The Massachusetts School of Law (MSLAW) is a private law school in Andover, Massachusetts.
 It was founded in 1988 and claims that its design and curriculum were influenced by the medical school educational model and legal scholars.
 Although it is accredited by the New England Commission of Higher Education, it is not accredited by the American Bar Association (ABA).

-The MSLAW bar passage rate for July 2019 first-time takers was 47%, compared to an average 81% from all Massachusetts law schools.
+The MSLAW bar passage rate for February 2024 first-time Massachusetts bar takers was 73% (19 of 26 students passed), outperforming the state average of 65% from all Massachusetts law schools.
+For MSLAW February 2024 Total Examinees, 28 out of 72 students passed the Massachusetts bar for a 38.9% pass rate.

 Unlike law schools accredited by the ABA, MSLAW does not report employment outcomes for its graduates.
 MSLAW also does not consider LSAT scores in its admission process.

 Accreditation

 The Massachusetts School of Law is accredited by the New England Commission of Higher Education.
 It is currently unaccredited by the American Bar Association.

-In 1990, the Massachusetts Board of Regents of Higher Education authorized MSL to grant the Juris Doctor degree.
+In 1990, the Massachusetts Board of Regents of Higher Education authorized MSLAW to grant the Juris Doctor degree.
 MSLAW subsequently applied for American Bar Association approval while filing an action in Federal Court in Philadelphia challenging some of the ABA's accreditation standards, arguing that those standards are of questionable educational value, violate antitrust laws, and needlessly increase tuition costs.
 MSLAW refused to comply with these standards, and the ABA refused to approve the school.
 As a result of its actions the MSLAW and the Department of Justice filed complaints against the ABA for antitrust violations.
-The summary judgment dismissing the MSLAW complaint on immunity grounds was granted to the ABA on the trial level and the United States Court of Appeals for the Third Circuit affirmed in 107 F.3d 1026.
+The summary judgment dismissing the MSLAW complaint on immunity grounds was granted to the ABA at the trial level and affirmed by the United States Court of Appeals for the Third Circuit.
 The case brought by DOJ was later settled by way of a consent decree between the ABA and the United States Department of Justice in which the ABA agreed to modify its accreditation process and eliminate some of its law school accreditation standards that violated antitrust laws and were outdated.
 The school continues to criticize ABA standards that it fails to meet, and encourage the Department of Education to strip the ABA of its authority over other law schools.